Introduction

 Be sure to follow up with your customers.
 A quick survey about their experience can help you gather valuable feedback you might not receive otherwise.
 Assuming “no news is good news” can be disastrous.

-Listen to Feedback
+Listen and Respond to Feedback

 Another reason customers get frustrated with corporate communications is feedback seems to be ignored.
 In many cases, customers eagerly give feedback, hoping they’ll see some improvements from the company.
 Then nothing changes.
 Nothing more is said about survey results or what will be done with the information collected.